diksha1999/pac2025jun/README.md

-This is PAC testing in August 2025
+This is PAC testing in August 2025 by Diksha